 Should a pair a smart door lock with cameras and alarms?

-You don’t necessarily need to turn your home into Fort Knox complete with the best outdoor Wi-Fi security camera and alarm system but you do have that option.
+You don’t necessarily need to turn your home into Fort Knox complete with the best outdoor wireless security cameras and alarm system but you do have that option.
 Of course, you would want to install devices that can communicate with each other, allowing you peace of mind.

 Bear in mind that a smart lock increases your convenience of unlocking and locking your door while providing you with a hassle-free way to go keyless.